 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of The goals of the PY 2022 Annual Action Plan, as part of the 5-Year Consolidated Plan, works to Continuum of Care Advocap, Inc reduce homeless which is similar in effort by the Continuum of Care.
+Continuum of The goals of the PY 2022 Annual Action Plan, as part of the 5-Year Consolidated Plan, works to Care Advocap, Inc reduce homeless which is similar in effort by the Continuum of Care.
 Since the City is not a direct service agency, it is important to work together to achieve these goals Table 2.
-Other level (maximum life densel along in a official
+Other level / residents / factored along in a offente